|Announcement and start of competition||December 6, 2022|

 - Age of UHPC at testing (preferably at age of 28 days).

-- The density of produced UHPC (in kg/m3).
+- The specific gravity of produced UHPC.

 - Curing and specimen preparation

-- Flow test results per ASTM C1437 – Standard Test Method for Flow of Hydraulic Mortar – including a picture.
+- Flow test results per ASTM C1437 – Standard Test Method for Flow of Hydraulic Mortar – including a picture

 - Supplemental information, which include photos of the flow testing, the UHPC cylinder before and after testing, and a 10 second video showing the flow test, failure and peak load of the cylinder during compressive testing.